Understanding Your Staffing Firm’s Non-Compete Agreement

 FAQs: Staffing Non-Compete Agreements

-A: A non-compete restricts your ability to run a business; non-solicitation limits contact with clients or employees.
+A non-compete restricts your ability to run a business, while a non-solicitation clause limits contact with clients or employees.

-A: Yes.
-Many staffing professionals successfully negotiate shorter terms or exclusions—just get it in writing.
+Yes.
+Many staffing professionals successfully negotiate shorter terms or exclusions.
+Just get it in writing.

 Up Next